 Educational costs are an important consideration for students selecting a college.
 For that reason, Berkeley College protects eligible students from increases in full-time tuition rates through the Tuition Freeze Program.
-To be eligible, students must be enrolled full-time in degree programs for three consecutive quarters, beginning with their first quarter at the College.
-Eligible students' full-time tuition rates stay the same as long as the students remain continuously enrolled in degree programs with no more than one quarter of absence.
+To be eligible, students must be enrolled full-time in degree programs for three consecutive quarters or two semesters, beginning with their first quarter or semester at the College.
+Eligible students' full-time tuition rates stay the same as long as the students remain continuously enrolled in degree programs with no more than one quarter or semester of absence.
 The policy also covers military/veterans readmitted to the same program, for the first academic year in which the student returns.
 For the complete Tuition Freeze Policy, click here.